GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

 .. note:: While the original Recipe System, v1.0, was written in such a way as to prevent migration to Python 3.x, Recipe System v2.0 has been written with efforts to ensure compatibility with both Python 2.7.x and Python 3.x.
-Because of this, the Recipe System, and the larger *gemini_python* package, introduce a dependency on the ``future`` module (currently, v0.16.0).
+Because of this, the Recipe System, and the larger DRAGONS package, introduce a dependency on the ``future`` module (currently, v0.16.0).
 Users may need to install this package (see http://python-future.org).